-When we wanted to give the kitchen a budget makeover in our last house, one of our quick fix solutions was to use peel and stick tiles for covering up the old-fashioned kitchen backsplash.
+When we wanted to do a quick DIY kitchen renovation in our last house, one of our quick fix solutions was to use peel and stick tiles for covering up the old-fashioned kitchen backsplash.
 Whether you are after a temporary fix or a more permanent solution, these tiles have grown massively in popularity in the last few years.

 The backsplash was one area that had bugged me since we moved in to the house .
 Most of the kitchen tiles were plain, but the backsplash tiles above the cooker had a really old fashioned brown squares design.
 We didn’t want to remove them – as this would be a lot of work and mess.
 So I had to think of another way.